o101010/CortexDocs/installation/install-guide.md

 They are included in the Docker image but must be installed separately if you are using binary, RPM or DEB packages.

 ### Installation
+Most of them are available in Docker's containers and do not require any additional parameterization.

-Currently, all the analyzers and responders supported by TheHive Project are written in Python 2 or 3.
+For those that are not available throught container, all the analyzers and responders supported by TheHive Project are written in Python 2 or 3.
 They don't require any build phase but their dependencies have to be installed.
 Before proceeding, you'll need to install the system package dependencies that are required by some of them:

 ```
 sudo apt-get install -y --no-install-recommends python-pip python2.7-dev python3-pip python3-dev ssdeep libfuzzy-dev libfuzzy2 libimage-exiftool-perl libmagic1 build-essential git libssl-dev